Cataract phacoemulsification surgery + lens implant

 In some cases, the part of the lens covering that supports the IOL (called the capsule) can become cloudy several months or years after the first cataract was removed.
 This is called an “after cataract” or “secondary cataract.”
 If this occurs and blurs your vision, your doctor will make an opening in the centre of the cloudy capsule with a laser to allow light to pass through the lens properly again.
-This procedure, called a posterior capsulotomy, takes about five minutes in the doctor’s office and requires no recovery period.
+This procedure, called a posterior capsulotomy, it is carried out in the hospital outpatient unit and requires no recovery period.

 There are a number of factors which may contribute to the development of the condition:

 - Family history

 - Prolonged exposure to ultraviolet radiation e.g sunlight